Jusek98/checkov-action/README.md

-# ZooZone Flask App
+# Flask App

-This is a simple Flask application called "ZooZone Flask App".
+This is a simple Flask application called "Flask App".
 This guide explains how to set up and launch the application using Docker Compose.
 You have 2 main ways to run the application Locally or via Containers.
 You also have 2 databases a local one and a production one.

 ## Project Structure